binkley/gradle-multiple-test-roots/README.md

 - Task tree &mdash; display task dependencies
 - Test sets &mdash; multiple test source roots
 - Versions &mdash; update to latest plugin/dependency versions

+## Notes

+In a single-module project, `lombok.config` would normally be stored as `src/lombok.config` relative to the project root.
+However, so that this file can be shared among multiple modules, it is kept in the project root for this repository.

 ## TODO